jakubiwaszkiewicz/access-door-public/README.md

-# Mobile applications project "Access to Door"
+# Mobile applications project "Access to Door" by Jakub Iwaszkiewicz & Krzysztof Marszałek

 Table of Content